strawlion/javascript/es5/README.md

     var val = new Number(inputValue);

     // bad
-    var val = +inputValue;

-    // bad
     var val = inputValue >> 0;

     // bad
     var val = parseInt(inputValue);

+    // bad
+    var val = parseInt(inputValue, 10);

-    // good
+    // bad
     var val = Number(inputValue);

     // good
-    var val = parseInt(inputValue, 10);
+    var val = +inputValue;

     ```

-  - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
+  - If for whatever reason you are doing something wild and `+` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.

     ```javascript
     // good
     /**
-     * parseInt was the reason my code was slow.
+     * + was the reason my code was slow.
      * Bitshifting the String to coerce it to a
      * Number made it a lot faster.
      */